How Do You Run In The Dark? - The Running Channel Advertisement

 FOLLOW FAMILIAR AND WELL LET ROUTES

-Try and stick to routes which you are already familiar with and which have good street lighting.
+Try to stick to routes which you are already familiar with and which have good street lighting.
 That might mean a less interesting route, or doing a few smaller loops, but it’ll be easier and safer for you to run.

 Knowing your route means you already know if there are any obstacles to look out for, plus you can have confidence in your directions which hopefully allows you to relax more into your run.